tanvir-git/odoo-documentation/content/applications/finance/accounting/taxes/taxcloud.rst

 Another unexpected behavior is possible.
 For example, you sell a product for which you have a promotion program that provides a 50% discount.
 If the product's tax rate is 7%, the tax rate computed from the TaxCloud integration displays 3.5%.
 This happens because the discount is included in the price sent to TaxCloud.
-However, in Odoo, the discount is on another line entirely.
+However, in CoquiAPPs, the discount is on another line entirely.
 Still, the tax computation is correct.
 Indeed, a 3.5% tax on the full price is the equivalent of a 7% tax on half the price, but this might be unexpected from a user point of view.